InnerSourceCommons/InnerSourcePatterns/donut-get-contributor-despite-silo.md

 ## Problem

-In hierarchical and silo-organized organizations, get voluntary contributions in InnerSource projects can be challenging.
-It is crucial to create  mechanisms to incentivize managers foster voluntary contributions.
-Consider the following story.
+In hierarchical and silo-organized organizations, getting voluntary contributions in InnerSource projects can be challenging.
+It is crucial to create mechanisms to incentivize managers to foster voluntary contributions.
+Consider the following story:

 Company A has started an InnerSource initiative.
-Their InnerSource concept expected to have associates voluntarily contributing to InnerSource projects, regardless of topic and if there is a business alignment with contributor's home business unit.
+Their InnerSource concept expected to have associates voluntarily contributing to InnerSource projects, regardless of topic and regardless of home-business-unit alignment.

 After some time in activity, the core team realizes that their InnerSource project is not getting voluntary contributions.
-While engaging with potential individual contributors, the core team (pattern link) has consistently learned that the contributors in question were not allowed to contribute or have their participation to the InnerSource project rejected by their respective line managers.
-The reasons presented by the management are: (i) the lack of strategic alignment between the InnerSource project goal and the business unit product/service portfolio, (ii) managers have planned their developer's capacity 100% to the home business units projects.
+While engaging with potential individual contributors, the core team (pattern link) has consistently learned that the contributors in question were not allowed to contribute or have their participation in InnerSource projects rejected by their respective line managers.
+The reasons presented by management are:

+- the lack of strategic alignment between the InnerSource project goal and the business unit product/service portfolio,
+- managers have planned their developer's capacity 100% to the home business units projects.

 So, the management is not motivated to provide their scarce developer capacity to the InnerSource project.